kinota/kinota-server/README.md

 mvn clean install
 ```

-> Note that only Kinota Server-specific unit tests are run; Fraunhofer IOSB SensorThingsServer tests are not
+> Note that only Kinota Server-specific unit tests are run; FROST-Server tests are not
 run during the Kinota Server build process.

 To run without unit tests